bomb0069/shopping-cart/README.md

 ## End to End Testing

+Start JSON Server to mock Hello api that return สวัสดีชาวโลก
+>json-server --watch tests/api/mock/hello.json --routes ./tests/api/mock/routes.json --p 8080

-to run end to end testing, we using robot framework to create testing script and we can run with this command
+Run end to end testing, we using robot framework to create testing script and we can run with this command
 >robot tests/end-to-end/*.robot